-Tim Sowecke is an associate in the firm’s Oklahoma City office and is a member of the Energy, Environment & Natural Resources and Real Estate Practice Groups.
+Tim Sowecke is a director in the firm’s Oklahoma City office and is a member of the Energy, Environment & Natural Resources and Real Estate Practice Groups.
 He is admitted to practice in federal and state courts in Oklahoma and Wyoming.

 A graduate of the University of Wyoming College of Law, Tim was awarded the Excellence in Advocacy Award and received a number of merit-based scholarships.
 He also served as student editor for the Rocky Mountain Mineral Law Foundation Journal.
 Upon graduation, Tim served as a judicial law clerk to the Honorable Kate Fox of the Wyoming Supreme Court.

-Tim received his Bachelor of Arts in Philosophy and Environmental Studies from the Evergreen State College in Olympia, Washington.
-He holds a Master of Arts in Environment and Natural Resources from the University of Wyoming Haub School of Environment and Natural Resources.
+Tim received his Bachelor’s degree in Philosophy and Environmental Studies from The Evergreen State College in Olympia, Washington.
+He holds a Master of Energy Environment and Natural Resources from The University of Wyoming Haub School of Environment and Natural Resources.
 He is also a graduate of the Wyoming Department of Agriculture’s Agriculture and Natural Resources Mediation Program.